-This 27-hour seminar is designed to acquaint individuals with the fluid power field and provide a practical working knowledge of this important and growing industry.
+This 27-hour seminar on Intro to Hydraulics is designed to acquaint individuals with the fluid power field and provide a practical working knowledge of this important and growing industry.
 This program features laboratory sessions where participants will gain practical experience working with actual fluid power components and systems.
 Specifically, laboratory sessions will treat the disassembly, inspection and assembly of individual components, as well as system design examples.

 Who Should Attend